-(Information adapted from the Wendt Center on Loss and Healing)
+(Information on grief adapted from the Wendt Center on Loss and Healing)

 The immediate time following a death, your grief can become overwhelming.
 Many of these thoughts and feelings you might experience are normal.
 At times, it might feel like too much to handle and as if your grief will never stop.
 Here are some things to know about how grief can be helpful:

-- Grief allow us to take in and acknowledge the person who has died
+- Grief allows us to take in and acknowledge the person who has died.

 What are normal grief reactions after homicide?

-If you are a the loved one of a homicide victim or experiencing grief, you may feel:
+If you are a loved one of a homicide victim or experiencing grief, you may feel: